Why Copper is a Conductor: Facts and Applications

 Temperature Effects

 Temperature is another critical factor that influences copper’s electrical conductivity.
 As the temperature increases, the resistance of copper also increases, leading to decreased conductivity.
 This is because higher temperatures cause the atoms in the copper to vibrate more, scattering electrons and reducing their flow.
+Conductivity decreases by about 0.393% per °C rise in temperature.

 Mechanical Stress and Deformation